SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks

 \subsection{Convergence Analysis}

-Existing gradient sparsification techniques (\cite{lin2017deep} and \cite{aji2017sparse}) are empirically verified missing the theoretical analysis.
-Here we present the convergence analysis of our compression techniques.
-The DNN training is equivalent of the following problem: \be \min_x f(x):=\frac{1}{N}\sum_{i=1}^Nf_i(x), \ee where $f_i$ is the loss of one data sample to a network.
+In order to analyse the convergence of our proposed technique we formulate the DNN training as: \be \min_x f(x):=\frac{1}{N}\sum_{i=1}^Nf_i(x), \ee where $f_i$ is the loss of one data sample to a network.
 For non-convex optimization, it is sufficient to prove the convergence by showing $ \| \nabla f(x^t) \|^2 \leq \epsilon$ as $t \rightarrow \infty$, where $\epsilon$ is a small constant and $t$ is the iteration.
 The condition indicates the function converges to the neighborhood of a stationary point.
 Before stating the theorem, we need to introduce the notion of Lipschitz continuity. $f(x)$ is smooth and non-convex, and $\nabla f$ are $L$-Lipschitz continuous.
 Namely, For any $x,y$,

-\begin{assumption} Given a vector $v$ (e.g. gradients), a fraction $0\leq \theta \leq 1$ to control the percentage of dropping, and a sparsification function $T(v,\theta)$ (e.g. the gradient thresholding), let's denote $\hat{v} = T(v,\theta)$.
-Then, we require

-and Please note $\|\hat{v}\|\leq \|v\|$ is not necessary, but our sparsification techniques, either in the time or frequency domain, satisfy this condition.
-In addition, the precision error induced by the range based N-bits float is limited; so the assumption is legitimate.
-For arbitrary sparsification satisfying only $\|v-\hat{v}\|\leq \theta\|v\|$, then instead, we have $\|\hat{v}\|\leq (1+\theta)\|v\|\leq 2\|v\|$. \end{assumption}

 \begin{assumption} Suppose $j$ is a uniform random sample from $\{1,...,N\}$, then we make the following bounded variance assumption: